SimonMing0528/PowerSlate-Nuke_ForPrism2/README.md

 > This Gizmo is based on [Prism2](https://prism-pipeline.com/) Please ensure that the project settings are correctly configured in Prism before use.

-1. Copy the entire folder into the Nuke environment directory. it's usually at `C:\Users(your username).nuke` .
+1. Copy the `PowerSlate_ForPrism2` full folder into the Nuke environment directory. it's usually at `C:\Users\(your username)\.nuke`
-2. Then find the `init.py` file at Nuke environment directory and add the following code:
+2. Then find the `init.py` file，If there isn't one, create it. and add the following code:

 ```
 nuke.pluginAddPath('./PowerSlate_ForPrism2')
 nuke.pluginAddPath('./PowerSlate_ForPrism2/py')